NEPA SCCA 2022 Pocono TrackSprintPocono Raceway

 I. SCALES: We will not be using scales at this event.

-J. EVENT SCHEDULE: Although we plan to run the event on-time with Session 1 beginning at 8:30am, actual session start times may be delayed from the published schedule due to unforeseen circumstances during the event.
+J. EVENT SCHEDULE: Although we plan to run the event on-time with Session 1 beginning at 11am, actual session start times may be delayed from the published schedule due to unforeseen circumstances during the event.
 Please make sure you arrive at the track at the recommended arrival times.
 If you arrive late, you will still only be allowed inside the facility for the session that you purchased.
-It is the driver’s responsibility to listen to the PA system and pay attention to activity on track.
+It is the driver’s responsibility to pay attention to activity on track.
 The schedule or run groups may only be changed at the discretion by the Event Lead, or as needed to accommodate situations during the event.
 Event text messaging will be utilized to keep participants up to date on changes as needed.

 K. COMMUNICATIONS: Radio frequencies used by event officials are not public and can not be monitored by personal radios.

-A. DRIVER ELIGIBILITY: The event is open to all drivers with a valid state driver's license and a full annual membership to the SCCA.
+A. DRIVER ELIGIBILITY: The event is open to all drivers 18yo and over with a valid state driver's license and a full annual membership to the SCCA.
 If you don't have a membership you can join prior to registering for the event.

 B. TIME TRIALS LICENSES: It will help if you have one, but it's OK if you don't.
 SCCA members will be issued a Time Trials Novice license following the event.
 No charge.
 You can request this license here: https://timetrials.scca.com/pages/driver-eligibility